 Design problems are described as wicked, complex, multifaceted (Rittel & Webber, 1984; Schön, 1985), and ill-defined (Simon, 1984).
 Designers must cope with multi-faceted situations that are unique, fuzzy, and in conflict (Schön, 1983).
 From the earliest stages of the design process, designers must define initial requirements and goals, clarify design intentions and ideas, and construct and develop problems that lead to solutions (Cross, 2011).
 Hence, understanding the design activity requires studying the process, particularly at its early stages, also known as conceptual design.

 Rittel and Webber (1984) consider the setting of the design problem as the primary and most challenging component of all design activities because it is ambiguous, fuzzy, and necessarily incomplete.
 Schön (1983) defined problem setting as a process of naming and framing: “Problem setting is a process in which, interactively, we name the things to which we will attend and frame the context in which we will attend to them.”
-Frames are defined as a set of grounded, co-activated concepts based on the knowledge, experience, and values of the problem-solver.
+Frames are defined as a set of grounded, coactivated concepts based on the knowledge, experience, and values of the problem-solver.
 The process of problem setting or problem framing helps in attaining a comprehensive view of the design situation and the interaction between the elements shaping the design (Zahedi & Heaton, 2017).
-However, more research into the application of these ideas in the study of design is needed ().
+However, more research into the application of these ideas in the study of design is needed.
 Cross (2007) argued that describing design as problem framing might best reflect the major attributes of the design activity, perceived as the process of structuring and formulating the problem.
 Although framing and reframing (F-RF) is a fundamental cognitive activity that occurs in all problem-solving fields, including design, understanding its contribution to constructing design problems and their solutions remains inadequate.
 Apart from some early studies (e.g., Cross, 2007; Lawson, 2006; Schon, 1987; 1995), there is little empirical evidence in design research on how F-RF works.
 In addition, while framing is often related to expertise, most research nonetheless focuses on inexperienced design students.

 Despite its importance in design practice, the methodology for measuring F-RF quantitatively remains largely underexplored.
 This fundamental design activity needs to be systematically examined using a well-established ontology that will provide insight into the cognitive behavior of the designer during this foundational stage of the design process.
 Lack of a systematic measure of F-RF prevents cross-comparisons and generalizations from findings of different studies, a lacuna compounded by the fact that the research into F-RF focusing on expertise is underexplored.
-Objectively measuring and comparing F-RF behavior between experts and novices will provide further insight onto design thinking.
+Objectively measuring and comparing F-RF behavior between experts and novices will lead to further insights into design thinking.
 A better understanding of the characteristics of expert F-RF behavior can provide the foundation for improving design performance and productivity.

 I.1 Framing and reframing behavior in design problem-solving